 If you’re a business, don’t mix your IT equipment disposal with consumer recycling channels.
 Here’s why:

 Compliance.
 Depending on your industry, you may have regulatory requirements for how equipment is disposed of.
-A proper IT recycler provides documentation.
+Healthcare practices with patient records, law firms with client files, and financial firms with account data all need paperwork showing what happened to their drives.
+A proper IT recycler provides that documentation.
 A Best Buy drop-off does not.

 Scale.
 Business equipment refreshes often involve dozens or hundreds of devices.
 You need a service that can handle volume, not a drop-off that accepts three items at a time.